abrt/doc/examples.rst

 native programs.

-Everything you need to do is to disable `abrt-ccpp.service` which replaces the core_pattern configured via `sysctl` with the ABRT core pattern helper.
-If the service is running the core_pattern should start with ``|/usr/libexec/abrt-hook-ccpp``.
+Everything you need to do is to disable `abrt-ccpp.service` which replaces the `core_pattern` configured via `sysctl` with the ABRT core pattern helper.
+If the service is running, the `core_pattern` should start with ``|/usr/libexec/abrt-hook-ccpp``.

 .. code:: bash